alberto-lazari/computer-science/real-time-systems/notes.md

 ## Ada
 Tasks have bodies.
 In `begin` `end` blocks loops are defined.
 They are jobs

-Jobs have to be synchronized $\implies$ they get delayed at the beginning, because the language will have a startup sequencial delay time
+Jobs have to be synchronized $\implies$ they get delayed at the beginning, because the language will have a startup sequential delay time

 The compiler allows for `pragma` restrictions